Screw functions of Dirichlet series in the extended Selberg class: The Selberg class and explicit formulas

 The survey \cite{Pe05} and its sequel are good introductions to the theory of the Selberg class and the extended Selberg class.

-To represent the screw function $g_F(t)$ without using zeros, we recall the subclass $\mathcal{S}^{\sharp\flat}$ introduced in \cite[Section 2]{Sm10} that consists of $F \in \mathcal{S}^{\sharp}$ satisfying the Euler sum condition: \begin{enumerate} \item[(S5')] The logarithmic derivative of $F$ possesses a Dirichlet series representation
+To represent the screw function $g_F(t)$ without using zeros of $F(1/2-iz)$, we recall the subclass $\mathcal{S}^{\sharp\flat}$ of the extended Selberg class $\mathcal{S}^{\sharp}$ introduced by Smajlovi\'{c} in \cite[Section 2]{Sm10} that consists of $F \in \mathcal{S}^{\sharp}$ satisfying the Euler sum condition: \begin{enumerate} \item[(S5')] The logarithmic derivative of $F$ possesses a Dirichlet series representation

-converging absolutely for $\Re(s)>1$. \end{enumerate} The subclass $\mathcal{S}^{\sharp\flat}$, which we call the {\it semi-extended Selberg class}, contains the Selberg class $\mathcal{S}$ (\cite[Theorem 2.1]{Sm10}).
-The Euler sum condition (S5') is satisfied if $\log F(s)$ has a Dirichlet series with suitable convergence.
-For a condition of Dirichlet series representation in $\log F(s)$, see \cite[Theorem 11.14]{Ap76} for example, but see also \cite[Satz 12]{La33} for the convergence of the Dirichlet series.
+converging absolutely for $\Re(s)>1$. \end{enumerate} The subclass $\mathcal{S}^{\sharp\flat}$, which we refer to as the {\it semi-extended Selberg class}, contains the Selberg class $\mathcal{S}$ (\cite[Theorem 2.1]{Sm10}).
+The Euler sum condition (S5') is satisfied if $\log F(s)$ admits a Dirichlet series with suitable convergence.
+For conditions related to the Dirichlet series representation of $\log F(s)$, see \cite[Theorem 11.14]{Ap76} for example, and also \cite[Satz 12]{La33} regarding the convergence of the Dirichlet series.